Does this test have other names?

 What other tests might my child have along with this test?

-If your child has a positive galactosemia test, he or she may need other tests such
+If your child has a positive galactosemia test, they may need other tests, such as:

 Galactosemia reflex test

 Test results may vary depending on your child's age, gender, health history, and other

 things.
 Your child's test results may be different depending on the lab used.
 They

 may not mean your child has a problem.
 Ask your healthcare provider what your child's

 Positive galactosemia test results usually mean that your child needs more blood tests.

 Negative results usually mean your child doesn't need more tests to check for this